ammarahmed93/Operationalizing-ML-in-Azure/README.md

 3. Interactive:
 * Used by local deployment and experimentation (e.g. using Jupyter notebook)

-* Service Principal: A user role with controlled permissions to access specific resources.
+**Service Principal**: A user role with controlled permissions to access specific resources.
 This enables a continous delivery platform to authenticate services needed to train models.

 ### **Automated ML Experiment**
-At first the data needed to be uploaded and registered:
+At the beginning, the data needed to be uploaded and registered:
 ![diagram](img/registerd_dataset.png)
-After that a new compute cluster was setup using the _Standard_DS12_v2_ selection.
+After that, spinning up a new compute cluster using the _Standard_DS12_v2_ selection.
 Then the AutoML experiment was create with the selections as shown in the screenshot below:
 ![diagram](img/automl_experiment.png)
 The experiment runs for about 15 mins and then once it was completed the best model was selected for deployment:
 ![diagram](img/completed_automl.png)